losrobbos/pizza-store/README.md

 You will now create the first source of your future income: Your own online store.

+We gonna use functional components only with React hooks + Context API as our central data store.

+### Stage 4 - Display cart

+Create a component Cart.js
+  - Grab the ordered pizzas from your context (= cart state)
+  - Display the products with title & price per item

+Router setup
+- Install react-router-dom
+- index.js: Wrap everything with BrowserRouter or HashRouter
+- App.js: Setup two routes
+  - Home "/" : here we show our pizza list
+  - Cart "/cart" : here we show our cart component
+- Create a Nav to jump between Pizzas and Cart routes

+Bonus:
+  - Display the total price of all pizzas in the cart

 ### Stage 3 - Add cart state

+Context:

-- Create a “cart” state in your Context - it should hold an array of bought pizzas
+- Create a “cart” state - it should hold an array of bought pizzas
   - use useState hook one more time to set that up
 - Create a function addToCart
   - this function should add a product to your cart state
 - Export cart and addToCart in the value={} prop to make it available for your components

-Pizza component
+Pizza component:

 - Import the addToCart function from context
 - When clicking “Buy” button in your Pizza component
   - add the pizza to your cart state in context
+  - do so by creating a copy of your cart contents and append the pizza
-  - console.log your cart data afterwards
+  - console.log your cart copy
+  - overwrite your cart with setCart and pass in the cart copy

 ### Stage 2 - Outsource your data to ContextAPI